 Conflict – This parameter decides what happens when we upload a report to a workspace, where a report with the same name already exists.

-Abort – This errors the code and leaves the already uploaded report.
+Abort.
+This errors the code and leaves the uploaded report as it is.

 Once these variables are assigned the script is ready to be executed.

 The third and final step is to sign into Power BI, a prompt asking you to sign into Microsoft Azure will pop up.
 Use the credentials you would use to sign into PowerBI.com.